Ray Dalio is the owner of the yachts Alucia and Umbra.

 Bridgewater is famous for its Daily Observations, it is a research publication which is considered at the ‘must read’ daily analyses by thousands of investors and policy makers around the world.

 The success of Bridgewater made Ray Dalio one of the richest people in the world, with a net worth more than US$ 17 billion.
 We think he owns a Gulfstream private jet, but have not found a registration # number yet.
 Dalio does own a Eurocopter heli with registration N849PA, which is based on his yacht and an Airbus AS 350 helicopter with registration N988MD.
-We think he also owns a Cesna 680 with registration N385QS.
+We think he also owns a Cesna 680 with registration N385QS (through Netjets).

 Dalio is an active philanthropist, his Dalio Foundation has more than USD 500 million in assets and is giving away around US$ 30 million a year.
 Ray and Barbara Dalio have committed to The Giving Pledge, dedicating the majority of their wealth to philanthropy.

 Ray and his wife Barbara Dalio live in a relatively modest (for a billionaire…) house in Greenwich, CT near New York City.
-They also own a mansion on a small island, near their other home, in Greenwich.
+The Dalio family also owns a mansion on a small island, near their other home, in Greenwich.
 And they own a condominium in Greenwich Village, New York City, which they bought for US$ 6 million in 2004.
 It was reported that Dalio has bought the US$ 120 million ‘Copper Beech Farm’ in Greenwhich, but we cannot find any supporting information.
 Also we noticed that the farm was listed for sale again (now asking US$ 195 million).
 It is among the most expensive houses ever sold in the USA.

 Dalio’s yacht Alucia is a converted lift ship and lauch platform for diving operations.
 She features the latest diving equipment including decompression chambers, a Triton 3300/3 submersible and a Deep Rover submersible.
 Both are capable of depths of 1,000 meters.
 The yacht Alucia was used for the Discovery Channels’ “Monster Squid, the Giant is real”.
 She has her own website.